Client ResourcesFreelancingWorking with Designers

 Work-life balance is an integral part of flexible working.
 While flexibility is essential in all aspects of life, two things are significant to consider when balancing work with family life.

-Ask your manager or HR professional what is expected from you and how much time off you can reasonably take.
+Ask your manager or HR professional what is expected of you and how much time off you can take.
 Most employers won't expect you to work non-stop, but they may ask you to be available for emergencies or to provide updates to your team and clients.

-While you can't always predict the unexpected, you should have the plan to help you manage a healthy work-life balance.
+While you can't always predict the unexpected, you should have a plan to help you manage a healthy work-life balance.

 Costs to businesses and employers